meker12/commerce-channels.en/help/channel-manager/return-refund-orders.md

 ## Fix return errors

-Errors can occur during the RMA synchronization process from [!DNL Walmart Marketplace], or when [!DNL Channel Manager] synchronizes status updates from [!DNL Commerce] to u[!DNL Walmart Marketplace].
+Errors can occur during the RMA synchronization process from [!DNL Walmart Marketplace], or when [!DNL Channel Manager] synchronizes status updates from [!DNL Commerce] to [!DNL Walmart Marketplace].

 If the synchronization operation for an RMA update fails, the [!DNL Channel Manager] Returns dashboard shows an _Error_ status for the RMA entry.
 To ensure that RMA and refund information is accurately reflected in Walmart Marketplace account, manually update the order in your [!DNL Walmart Marketplace] store.